paulasosa/frontend-developer/reto100/readme.md

 - First open all the files like .gitignore, readme, index1, with git bash, do the commits and push to github!.

 Day 2.
-- Starting with styles, with a little color and justify and do a little responsive design.
+- Starting with styles, with a little color, get better structure, justify-content, separate the footer and I was doing a little thing about responsive design.

 If you are here, please come one and see my portfolio!